circle2jt/ymlr/README.md

       name: Delay to do something                 # Throttle name to delete
   # OR
   - fn-throttle'flush: Delay to do something      # Throttle name to delete
+  # OR
+  - fn-throttle'flush:
+      - delay1
+      - delay2
 ```